ministryofjustice/prison-visits-2/README.md

 #### `Visit`

-This is the main table in the application, and contains the essential data for a visit: the prison, visit state, and primary visitor's contact information, and a reference to a prisoner.
+This is the main table in the application, and contains the essential data for a visit: the prison, visit state, and primary visitor’s contact information, and a reference to a prisoner.

 The `processing_state` of a visit is governed by a state machine, with the